 TIP: FMX can help you to keep track of the data you’ll need to submit for your certification.
-If your organization has decided not to invest in a CMMS as this time, be sure to keep thorough records on your project, especially if you anticipate any personnel turnover.
+If your organization has decided not to invest in facilities management software as this time, be sure to keep thorough records on your project, especially if you anticipate any personnel turnover.

 How FMX can help

 FMX’s easy-to-use work order software can be a valuable asset in your pursuit of LEED certification.
-Learn more about how you can simplify your facilities and maintenance management with FMX’s maintenance management software.
+Learn more about how you can simplify your facilities and maintenance management with FMX’s facilities management software.